taskcluster/material-ui-json-schema-viewer/README.md

 1. Bump the version of the package with `npm version {version-name}` (patch, minor, major, etc.).
 2. Generate the compiled component for publishing to npm with `yarn build`.
 3. Publish the package with `npm publish`
-4. Push your changes with `git push upstream master --tags`
+4. Push your changes with `git push upstream main --tags`
 5. Deploy Storybook to gh-pages with `yarn deploy`